- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast 20 July 2020

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 SDF Number 202 Issued at 2200Z on 20 Jul 2020

 IA.
 Analysis of Solar Active Regions and Activity from 19/2100Z to 20/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 0 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on day one (21 Jul) and expected to be very low on days two and three (22 Jul, 23 Jul).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (21 Jul, 22 Jul, 23 Jul).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and three (21 Jul, 23 Jul) and quiet to active levels on day two (22 Jul).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (21 Jul, 22 Jul) and quiet to unsettled levels on day three (23 Jul).

 III.
 Event probabilities 21 Jul-23 Jul

 Class X 01/01/01